 Paprika was the sickly, runt of the litter and not expected to live.
 Luckily, a kind family adopted her, brought her into the house and bottle fed her.
 They saved her life and made her part of the family for six years.
 Last year, they all had to move and no one wanted to rent a house to a 500 pound pig.
 Pigs do not like change and it was a hard adjustment to leave her family and come to Out to Pasture.
 She usually hides when visitors come so you may not have met her yet.
 She doesn't like to be petted but she does like treats!

 Out to Pasture is partnering with the Beagle Freedom Project to provide permanent homes for rabbits rescued from animal testing facilities.

-Over 20 pigeons were adopted from cruel animal testing facilities at a local Portland college.
+Pigeons were adopted from animal testing facilities at a local Portland college.
 The pigeons were used in psychological and behavioral tests and were never allowed outside their small pens.
 They now live in a large aviary with outdoor access.
 Our brave new family members built up the courage to venture on their first sky flight, with the entire flock circling the Out to Pasture barn for over an hour-what a sight to see!